The Contact Lens

 The contact lens has become increasingly popular since 1991, acting as a substitute for framed glasses.

-The design of the lens has obviously come a long way since then and is very popular amoung people today.
+The design of the lens has obviously come a long way since then and is very popular among people today.

 There are many types of lenses, depending upon eyesight diagnosis, shape of eye and material choice, although the principal function remains the same for all.
 Contact lenses are medical devices worn directly on the cornea of the eye.
 The purpose of the lens is to correct refractive errors by adding or subtracting focal power to the eye’s corner and lens.

-Although, I personnally don’t wear contact lenses or glasses, I believe the design of them is impecible.
+Although, I personally don’t wear contact lenses or glasses, I believe the design of them is impeccable.
 It gives people more confidence if they don’t enjoy wearing eyeglasses.
-Eyeglasses are of course very good but they pose problems in a number of different ways accordingly to a range of people I have spoken with: (not all problems will apply to everyone)
+Eyeglasses are of course very good, but they pose problems in a number of different ways accordingly to a range of people I have spoken with: (not all problems will apply to everyone)

-- Not suitable for playing sport and are liekly to get damaged
+- Not suitable for playing sport and are likely to get damaged

 - Often get dirty if not regularly cleaned (fingerprints!!)

 - Easy to scratch

 - Can cause weight on your ears and nose

 The contact lens offers relief from a lot of these problems however, I feel the biggest challenge you face with the contact lens is placing it in your eye.
 It’s not for everyone and certainly not for me but it does help a lot of people and therefore, I think it is a very good product.